venetak/ethereum-transaction-monitor/README.md

 ### Import the Postman Collections

 For easier testing use Postman - an HTTP client that allow you to make requests to the API endpoints.
-The exported collections are in the `postman-collections` folder.
+The exported collections are in the `postman-collections` folder. **Make sure to set the {{secret}} variable!** It is not exported with the collection.

 ![PostmanCollections](/docs/images/PostmanImportColl.PNG)

 ### Start the Services

-Run
+In the root of the project run:

 ```
 npm run start
 ```